CamDavidsonPilon/lifelines/docs/Examples.rst

     ax = kmf.plot(ax=ax)

-If you have a pandas `DataFrame` with columns "group", "T", and "C", then something like the following would work:
+If you have a pandas `DataFrame` with columns "group", "T", and "E", then something like the following would work:

 .. code-block:: python